Nucleotide sugar

-Nucleotide sugars are the activated forms of monosaccharides.
+Nucleotide sugars (also known as sugar nucleotides) are the activated forms of monosaccharides.
 Nucleotide sugars act as glycosyl donors in glycosylation reactions.
 Those reactions are catalyzed by a group of enzymes called glycosyltransferases.

 History

 The anabolism of oligosaccharides - and, hence, the role of nucleotide sugars - was not clear until the 1950s when Leloir and his coworkers found that the key enzymes in this process are the glycosyltransferases.
 These enzymes transfer a glycosyl group from a sugar nucleotide to an acceptor.

 Biological importance and energetics

 To act as glycosyl donors, those monosaccharides should exist in a highly energetic form.
 This occurs as a result of a reaction between nucleoside triphosphate (NTP) and glycosyl monophosphate (phosphate at anomeric carbon).
 The recent discovery of the reversibility of many glycosyltransferase-catalyzed reactions calls into question the designation of sugar nucleotides as 'activated' donors.

 Types

 There are nine sugar nucleotides in humans which act as glycosyl donors and they can be classified depending on the type of the nucleoside forming them: